The Reckoning of Nat Turner

 In the second part of this article, Free Blacks leave their native slave states for an uncertain future in Indiana, a state that had already enacted laws to discourage African-Americans.
 In doing so, this influx of people began to forever change the makeup of Indiana’s Underground Railroad.

-2 thoughts on “The Reckoning of Nat Turner”
+2 responses to “The Reckoning of Nat Turner”

 1. The National Parks Service actually has a pretty good web site on the UGRR.
 I don’t live that far from Boston and last month I had an opportunity to visit the refurbished African Meeting House on Beacon Hill.
 The history of the place with Frederick Douglass and William Lloyd Garrison speaking there many times in the early days of the abolitionist era.
 The site below has links to all the UGRR designated places on the NPS/National Historical site roster.